sunnatTuychiyev/Mazzaly_backend/README.md

 After launching the script, send `/start` to your bot.
 Telegram should show a button that opens the recipe submission form.

+The recipe form endpoint (`/telegram/recipes/`) checks the `User-Agent` header and refuses requests that do not originate from Telegram.
+Opening the URL in a regular browser returns HTTP 403, so access it through a WebApp button or a `t.me/<bot>?startapp=recipes` link.
 ## Authenticated Requests

 Include the JWT access token in the `Authorization` header.
 The token may be